Madagascar in a few words

 Culture

-The whole country seems to be singing and dancing: from birth to death, all life (and beyond) is made up of songs, rhythms and chants.
-It is through music and dance that we connect with the spirits of our ancestors.
+The whole country seems to sing and dance: from birth to death, and even beyond, life is filled with songs, rhythms, and chants.
+Music and dance are essential ways to connect with the spirits of the ancestors.

 La culture Malgache